MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 These rules are consensus validation rules, not scheduling promises.
 A submitted operation may remain cached or be retried until an eligible proposer, valid window, current graph, and quorum are all available.

-A finalized pledge cannot be cancelled or refunded through a node-cancel transaction or CLI builder.
-Acceptance must finalize within the seven-day window, so verify the signer and payee keys, network files, connectivity, and node readiness before broadcasting the pledge.
+A finalized pledge can be spent only by its acceptance transaction.
+The protocol has no cancellation or expiry-refund transition.
+Acceptance requires an eligible snapshot timestamp between 12 hours and seven days after the pledge timestamp.
+A valid acceptance certificate produced for an eligible timestamp may arrive later and still resolve the pledge if its consensus references and graph context remain admissible; the finalized path skips the proposal-freshness check.

+If no admissible acceptance certificate exists and the graph has advanced beyond the opportunity to produce an eligible acceptance, restarting the candidate does not recover its stake.
+The pending state persists and prevents ordinary removal of accepted nodes, including their stake returns, as well as another pledge.
+The normal protocol has no recovery transition from that state.
+Verify the signer and payee keys, network files, connectivity, and node readiness before broadcasting the pledge.

 ## Prepare the node

+Use the Go version declared in [go.mod](../go.mod) and build with `make` from a clean checkout.
+The Makefile embeds the Git commit identifier and restores `config/reader.go` from Git before and after compiling.
+A binary built with plain `go build` refuses to start while its build version contains `BUILD_VERSION`.

-Build the binary with `make` or use a release containing the matching network files.
-A data directory needs exactly two files before first start:
+A data directory requires these two files before first start; the daemon creates its databases there:

 ```text
 ~/mixin/